foj0/Gainalyzer/log.md

 and delete the cache after some time.
 Or does supabase already do this?
 * Look into why logout takes so long.
 Maybe just redirect to login page first while it loads the logout
 * Consider disabling the log button until changes are made.
-* add a little profile marker with pfp and email/full name at bottom by settings on sidebar
 * Do I need to have a allow cookies thing?
 Look into when this is needed.
 * For the log page, look into reducing the number of auth reqs.
 Is there a way to do it once and keep that for the rest of the session?
+* Maybe add a little chart thingy that highlights days you've logged this week to dashboard.
+So we can have like 7 circles, sun - sat, and days that you did log are filled in green or lit up, otherwise they are grayed out.